Claude Monet (died 1926 aged 86) – Painted the same scene at different times of the day in an impressionist style

 Nobody before had done - Light impressions at different times of the day

 Due to his success as a painter, Claude Monet became rich enough to set up home in Giverny, France.
-He landscaped the property, adding a huge lily pond allowing him to paint from home.
-He painted the pond into his old age, and the results have become some of his most famous, and instantly recognizable paintings.
+He landscaped the property, adding a huge lily pond, and began to paint from home.
+He painted the pond into his old age, and the results have become some of his most famous, and instantly recognizable, paintings.

 The Musée de l'Orangerie in Paris is a museum dedicated to Monet's water lily paintings.
 Eight huge examples hang on the walls in two round rooms, creating an almost 360°, immersive experience.